What is fire safety and why is it important?

 The importance of fire safety in the workplace

 In a building, fire safety is of high importance.
 It ensures the protection of the building and the people who are in it.
 It reduces the risks of accidents and damage caused by fire.
-As such, it is a legal requirement that must be implemented in buildings and should be thoroughly communicated to all employees.
+Public guidance explains that many workplaces aim to have clear fire-safety arrangements, and these are often communicated to employees.

 We highlight below some critical reasons why fire safety is essential: